T-Mobile vs. Sprint Review 2020

 T-Mobile does more with its unlimited data options.

-There’s really no competition when it comes to unlimited data speeds between Sprint and T-Mobile.
+There’s really no competition when it comes to LTE data speeds between Sprint and T-Mobile.
 T-Mobile is like Michael Jordan and the ’90s Chicago Bulls, and Sprint is like those ’90s Utah Jazz teams.
 In other words, T-Mobile always wins with faster speeds and more reliable coverage.

 *Editor’s note: Jordan pushed off.